Filtered colimit elimination from Birkhoff's variety theorem: Local retracts in locally finitely presentable categories

 \begin{remark}\quad \begin{enumerate} \item \cref{lem:basic_property_locret}\ref{lem:basic_property_locret-2} says: retraction$\implies$local retraction.
 However, the converse does not hold.
 Indeed, the local retractions introduced in \cref{eg:locret_pos,eg:locret_end} are not retractions. \item \cref{prop:locret_implies_reg.epi} says: in a locally finitely presentable category, local retraction$\implies$regular epimorphism.
 However, the converse does not hold either.
 To show this, consider the following coequalizer in $\Cat$:

-where $\Sigma\bN$ is the category obtained by regarding the additive monoid $\bN$ as a single-object category.
+Here, $\1$ is the terminal, $\2$ is the category with two objects $0,1$ and a unique morphism between them, $\Sigma\bN$ is the category obtained by regarding the additive monoid $\bN$ as a single-object category, and $q$ is the functor choosing an endomorphism $1$ in $\Sigma\bN$.
 Since $q$ is not surjective on morphisms, $\Cat(\2,\2)\arr{q\circ-}\Cat(\2,\Sigma\bN)$ is not surjective, hence $q$ is not a local retraction. \end{enumerate} \end{remark}